-You can initiate regular project progress check-ins and standup meetings and use visual tools like Kanban boards and Gantt charts.
-Rodeo’s task planning feature shows task assignments and offers a Kanban view so you can quickly understand what’s still outstanding.
+You can initiate regular project progress check-ins and standup meetings and use visual tools like Kanban boards and timeline charts.
+Rodeo Drive’s planner feature shows task assignments and offers a timeline view so you can quickly understand where your project is at.

 4. Prioritize project requirements

 To ensure a successful project, it is essential to start with a clear understanding of the project requirements and budget and stick to them.
 To reach a consensus before the project gets underway, it’s recommended to present a Work Breakdown Structure (WBS).

 A WBS is a visual representation of a project's hierarchical structure, task relationships, and milestones.
 It helps project managers and stakeholders to understand dependencies and interdependencies, break large projects into smaller components, and detail project requirements such as cost and resource estimates.

 If the scope of the project needs to change, it is important to prioritize changes suggested by stakeholders with decision-making authority to ensure that the project requirements are met and the project is successful.